Ava Reid

-Ava Reid (born 1996) is an American author of young adult fiction and adult fiction, best known for her New York Times bestselling young adult debut A Study in Drowning.
+Ava Reid (born 1996) is an American novelist, best known for her New York Times bestselling young adult debut A Study in Drowning.

-Early life
+Life

-Reid was born in Manhattan, and grew up in Hoboken, New Jersey.
+Reid was born in Manhattan, New York, and grew up in Hoboken, New Jersey.

-She attended Barnard College and has a degree in political science, in which she focused on religion and ethnonationalism.
+She attended Barnard College and has a degree in political science with a focus on religion and ethnonationalism.

-Personal life

-She has lived in Palo Alto, at Columbia, Cambridge, and as of 2023, Stanford, with her partner who is an academic.
-Her maternal family is composed of Ukrainian Jews.
+She has also lived in Palo Alto, as well as near Columbia, Cambridge, and Stanford universities with her partner who is an academic.
+Her maternal family is Ukrainian Jewish.

 Reid uses she/they pronouns.
 She is Jewish.

 Career

-After graduating from Barnard, Reid entered PitchWars, a pitch contest for unagented authors, eventually securing agent representation and selling her first novel, The Wolf and the Woodsman.
+After graduating from Barnard, Reid entered PitchWars, a pitch contest for authors without agents, eventually securing representation and selling her first novel, The Wolf and the Woodsman.

-Reid currently has an adaptation of one of her first four books being turned to film.